HomeRuk/Doofon_SeniorProject/README.md

 ### Highlight
 > **A local rain detection algorithms based on classification algorithms by Random forests (Random decision forests)**

    The system is designed to be utilized to detect current weather and rain forecast advance.
-In our system, Barometric pressure sensor, Humidity sensor, Thermistor, Light Sensor and etc are IoT device and it continuously submit their measurements to our doofon management system.
+In our system, Barometric pressure sensor, Humidity sensor, Thermistor, Light Sensor and etc. are IoT device and it continuously submits their measurements to our doofon management system.
 ### Important Features

-1. Local Weather -- display the local weather of IoT device updated every 5 minutes
+1. Local Weather -- display the local weather of IoT device updated every 5 minutes.
     * Atmospheric pressure (hPa)
     * Temperature (degree Celsius)
     * Humidity (percent %)